JoshuaWang2211/grok-usage-watch/README.md

 **Grok Usage Watch** is a lightweight browser extension that displays your remaining Grok usage directly on Grok.com.

-It supports Grok 3, Grok 4, and Grok 4 Heavy, with a clean, draggable floating window that keeps your usage always visible.
+It features a clean, draggable floating window that keeps your usage always visible.

 ---